IAnderson-rgb/chuck_norris-app/README.md

 #

-Chuck Norris App is a one page web application designed to tell Chuck Norris jokes to your heart's content.
+The Chuck Norris App is a one page web application designed to tell Chuck Norris jokes to your heart's content.

 #